Lifestyle | Food Features

 We have an in-depth article for you to read called Is Pea Protein Low FODMAP? which we encourage you to read.

-The takeaway on pea protein is that there are energy bars that contain pea protein that have passed lab testing and low FODMAP certification, and at the same time, we hear anecdotally all the time that processed pea protein does not agree with everyone.
+The takeaway on pea protein is that there are protein bars and energy bars that contain pea protein that have passed lab testing and low FODMAP certification, and at the same time, we hear anecdotally (quite frequently) that processed pea protein does not agree with everyone.
+As always, eat to your own tolerance.

-A Note About Soluble Tapioca Fiber
+Is Soluble Tapioca Fiber Low FODMAP?

-While many fibers can be a high FODMAP red flag, we have seen several products that are lab tested and certified low FODMAP that contain “soluble tapioca fiber”.
 The problem with this ingredient, and with isomalto-oligosaccharides, according to research and our RDs, is that unless we know how these ingredients are manufactured, we do not know much about their digestibility.
 Some processing can apparently leave them more digestible from a low FODMAP perspective, but not all processing will have this result.

 Our suggestion is that if you see soluble tapioca fiber or isomalto-oligosaccharides on a label that you make a note, try the bar, and see how you do.
 The exception of course is if the bar has been lab tested and certified, in which case you have the guarantee that the bar is low FODMAP – but not necessarily that you will not experience IBS triggers.